tomneda/DABstar/README.md

 As this README got meanwhile quite long, I cut off the description regarding versions until 1.7.1, but you can still read it here: [README.md of V1.7.1](https://github.com/tomneda/DABstar/blob/649431e0f5297a5f44cd7aab0c016370e010ed3e/README.md)

+## What is new in 2.2.0

+- A bigger fix replaying files regarding my new service list.
+  There is still the small issue that the channel name does not (necessarily) fit to the file content.
+- There is only one file-reading dialog now.
+The file type selection happens in the file dialog field.
+  It is selectable whether the QT or native file dialog should be shown.
+- Improve error checking for file handling.
+- Refine the setting management.
+  This causes that the setting file (in `~/.config/dabstar/`) got a new filename.
+  So, the settings has to be put-in new.
+  Same happens to the service-list database file, so possibly already made favorites got lost.
+  Sorry for that circumstance.
+- Small UI refinements.
+- Many small refinements under the hood.

 ## What is new in 2.1.0